-- 1. Definition of a referral as any oral, written, faxed or electronic request for services made by the member or member's legal guardian, family member, an AHCCCS Contractor, PCP, hospital, court, Tribe, IHS, school, or other State or community agency, - 2.
-Use of Contractor's referral process, - A referral plan for any member who is about to lose eligibility and who requests information on lowcost or no-cost health care services, or other third party health coverages such as Medicare as applicable,
+1. Definition of a referral as any oral, written, faxed or electronic request for services made by the member or member's legal guardian, family member, an AHCCCS Contractor, PCP, hospital, court, Tribe, IHS, school, or other State or community agency.

-- 4. A process in place that ensures the member's PCP receives all specialist and consulting reports and a process to ensure PCP follow-up of all referrals including CRS, Dental, and EPSDT referrals for behavioral health services, specialty physicians shall not begin a course of treatment for a medical condition other than that for which the member was referred, unless approved by the member's PCP, - 5.
-A process to refer any member who requests information or is about to lose AHCCCS eligibility or other benefits to options for low-cost or no-cost health care services, - 6.
-Requirements for referral in order to ensure member access to behavioral health services.
-Refer to AMPM Policy 580, - 7.
-Women shall have direct access to in-network gynecological providers, including physicians, physician assistants and nurse practitioners within the scope of their practice [42 CFR 457.1230(a), 42 CFR 438.206(b)(2)], and - 8.
+- 2. Use of Contractor's referral process. - 3.
+A referral plan for any member who is about to lose eligibility and who requests information on lowcost or no-cost health care services, or other third party health coverages such as Medicare as applicable. - 4.
+A process in place that ensures the member's PCP receives all specialist and consulting reports and a process to ensure PCP follow up of all referrals including CRS, Dental, and EPSDT referrals for behavioral health services, specialty physicians shall not begin a course of treatment for a medical condition other than that for which the member was referred, unless approved by the member's PCP. - 5.
+A process to refer any member who requests information or is about to lose AHCCCS eligibility or other benefits to options for low-cost or no-cost health care services. - 6.
+Requirements for referral in order to ensure member access to behavioral health services. - 7.
+Women shall have direct access to in-network gynecological providers, including physicians, physician assistants and nurse practitioners within the scope of their practice [42 CFR 457.1230(a), 42 CFR 438.206(b)(2)]. - 8.
 For members with SHCN determined to need a specialized course of treatment or regular care monitoring, the Contractor shall have a mechanism in place to allow such members to directly access a specialist (for example through a standing referral or an approved number of visits) as appropriate for the member's condition and identified needs [42 CFR 438.208(c)(4)].
 For members transitioning, refer to Section D, Paragraph 8, Transition Activities.

-Disposition of Referrals: The Contractor shall, when appropriate, communicate the final disposition of each referral to the referral source and Health Plan within 30 days of the member receiving an initial assessment, as specified in AMPM Policy 580.
+Disposition of Referrals: The Contractor shall require that providers, when appropriate, communicate the final disposition of each referral to the referral source and Health Plan within 30 days of the member receiving an initial assessment.

-Referral for a Second Opinion: The Contractor shall allow for a second opinion from a qualified health care professional within the network, or if one is not available in network, arrange for the member to obtain one outside the network, at no cost to the member [42 CFR 457.1230(a), 42 CFR 438.206(b)(3)].
+Referral for a Second Opinion: The Contractor shall allow for a second opinion from a qualified health care professional within the network, or if one is not available in-network, arrange for the member to obtain one outside the network, at no cost to the member [42 CFR 457.1230(a), 42 CFR 438.206(b)(3)].

-The Contractor shall comply with all applicable physician referral requirements and conditions defined in Sections 1903(s) and 1877 of the Social Security Act and their implementing regulations which include, but are not limited to, 42 CFR Part 411, Part 424, Part 435 and Part 455.
+The Contractor shall comply with all applicable physician referral requirements and conditions defined in Sections 1903(s) and 1877 of the Social Security Act and their implementing regulations which include, but are not limited to, 42 CFR Part 411, Part 424, Part 435, and Part 455.
 Sections 1903(s) and 1877 of the Social Security Act which prohibits physicians from making referrals for designated health services to health care entities with which the physician or a member of the physician's family has a financial relationship.
 Designated health services are:

-- 1. Clinical laboratory services, - 2.
-Physical therapy services, - 3.
-Occupational therapy services, - 4.
-Outpatient speech-language pathology services, - 5.
-Radiology and certain other imaging services, - 6.
-Radiation therapy services and supplies, - 7.
-Medical equipment and appliances and medical supplies, - 8.
-Parenteral and enteral nutrients, equipment, and supplies, - 9.
-Prosthetics, orthotics and prosthetic devices and supplies, - 10.
-Home health services, - 11.
-Outpatient prescription drugs, and - 12.
+- 1. Clinical laboratory services. - 2.
+PT services.

+- 3. OT services. - 4.
+Outpatient speech-language pathology services. - 5.
+Radiology and certain other imaging services. - 6.
+Radiation therapy services and supplies. - 7.
+Medical equipment and appliances and medical supplies. - 8.
+Parenteral and enteral nutrients, equipment, and supplies. - 9.
+Prosthetics, orthotics and prosthetic devices and supplies. - 10.
+Home health services. - 11.
+Outpatient prescription drugs. - 12.
 Inpatient and outpatient hospital services.

 The Contractor shall accept and respond to emergency referrals 24 hours a day, seven days a week.
 Emergency referrals do not require prior authorization.
-Emergency referrals include those initiated for Title XIX/XXI eligible with SMI members admitted to a hospital or treated in the emergency room.